 Since we like dining lakeside – and only one restaurant (Kramar) is right on the lake – most of our meals were picnic-style.
 The local grocery chain, Mercator, has stores in both Ribcev Laz and Stara Fuzina where we could purchase picnic food items – meat, cheese, bread, fruit, wine (and plastic cups!) – then find a place along the shoreline to dine.
 For our hikes, as well as the train, we brought food along with us to enjoy along the way.

-There are many choices of accommodations in the area of Lake Bohinj.
-We recommend staying in one of two villages on the lake, Ribcev Laz or Stara Fuzina (both on the east end of the lake), that have hotels and guesthouses.
+There are many choices of lodging accommodations in the area of Lake Bohinj, Slovenia.
+We recommend staying in one of two villages on the lake, Ribcev Laz or Stara Fuzina (both on the east end of the lake), where you can find Lake Bohinj hotels and guesthouses.
 Ribcev Laz is on the southeast corner of the lake, providing easy access to the lake, but is slightly congested with traffic.
 Stara Fuzina is a rural village on the northeast corner of the lake, but is set back off the water.
 It is about a 15-minute walk along a path from the town to the lake.

-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip – and some lake shoes, too.
+- Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip – and some lake shoes, too.
 I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 Like what you’re reading?
 Join the journey!